solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     > This Publish all dialog allows you to review the changes that will be saved.

-33. Within a few seconds, you _may_ receive a notification that the publish completed.
+33. Within a few seconds, you _may_ receive a notification that the publish is completed.
 If so, select **Dismiss** in the notification.

     ![The publishing completed notification is displayed.](media/ex02-publishing-completed.png "Publishing completed")